Davidonium/floridaman/README.md

 This endpoint handles slack slash commands that one must setup following https://api.slack.com/interactivity/slash-commands#app_command_handling

+`SLACK_SIGNING_SECRET` environment variable must be present with a valid slack signing secret provided in their UI.

 It validates the slack request as documented in https://api.slack.com/docs/verifying-requests-from-slack

 It responds with the most basic response.